drd/jsxlate/README.md

 ## Transforming the source

 The developer will mark up messages using the function `i18n()` or the component `<I18N/>`.
 During development, these will simply pass through their input (`i18n`) or children (`<I18N/>`).
 However, certain transformations must be made in order to translate the messages at runtime.
-These transformations can be done at build time with `bin/transform` or, if you are using [webpack](http://webpack.github.io), the `transform-loader` is provided.
+These transformations can be done at build time with `bin/transform` or, if you are using [webpack](http://webpack.github.io),  [jsxlate-loader](http://github.com/drd/jsxlate-loader) is provided as a separate npm package.
+Setup is shown in `examples/simple`.

 Using `bin/transform`: